rvagg/js-ipld-hashmap/README.md

 This class serves mostly as a IPLD usability wrapper for [IAMap](https://github.com/rvagg/iamap) which implements the majority of the logic behind the IPLD HashMap specification, without being IPLD-specific.
-IAMap is immutable, in that each mutation (delete or set) returns a new IAMap instance. `HashMap`, however, is immutable, and mutation operations may be performed on the same object but its `cid` property will change with mutations.
+IAMap is immutable, in that each mutation (delete or set) returns a new IAMap instance. `HashMap`, however, is mutable, and mutation operations may be performed on the same object but its `cid` property will change with mutations.